-The DB_ENV->add_data_dir() method may fail and return one of the following non-zero errors:
+The DbEnv::add_data_dir() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

-If the method was called after DB_ENV->open() (page 255) was called; or if an invalid flag value or parameter was specified.
+If the method was called after DbEnv::open() (page 269) was called; or if an invalid flag value or parameter was specified.

-DB_ENV->backup()

-'''

-#include <db.h>

-int
+DbEnv::backup()

-DB_ENV->backup(DB_ENV dbenv, const char target, u_int32_t flags);
+int DbEnv::backup(const char target, u_int32_t flags);

-'''

-The DB_ENV->backup() method performs a hot backup of the open environment.
+The DbEnv::backup() method performs a hot backup of the open environment.
 All files used by the environment are backed up, so long as the normal rules for file placement are followed.
 For information on how files are normally placed relative to the environment directory, see Berkeley DB File Naming in the Berkeley DB Programmer's Reference Guide.

 By default, data directories and the log directory specified relative to the home directory will be recreated relative to the target directory.
-If absolute path names are used, then specify DB BACKUP SINGLE DIR to the flags parameter.
+If absolute path names are used, then specify DB_BACKUP_SINGLE_DIR to the flags parameter.

-This method provides the same functionality as the db_hotbackup (page 650) utility.
+This method provides the same functionality as the db_hotbackup (page 676) utility.
 However, this method does not perform the housekeeping actions performed by the db_hotbackup utility.
 In particular, you may want to run a checkpoint before calling this method.
-To run a checkpoint, use the DB_ENV->txn_checkpoint() (page 617) method.
+To run a checkpoint, use the DbEnv::txn_checkpoint() (page 642) method.
 For more information on checkpoints, see Checkpoints in the Berkeley DB Programmer's Reference Guide.

-To back up a single database file contained within the environment, use the DB_ENV->dbbackup() (page 214) method.
+To back up a single database file contained within the environment, use the DbEnv::dbbackup() (page 228) method.

 This method's default behavior can be changed by setting backup callbacks.
-See DB_ENV->set_backup_callbacks() (page 267) for more information.
-Additional tuning parameters can also be set using the DB_ENV->set_backup_config() (page 270) method.
+See DbEnv::set_backup_callbacks() (page 281) for more information.
+Additional tuning parameters can also be set using the DbEnv::set_backup_config() (page 284) method.

-The DB_ENV->backup() method may only be called after the environment handle has been opened.
+The DbEnv::backup() method may only be called after the environment handle has been opened.

-The DB ENV->backup() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::backup() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.